kemingy/kemingy.github.io/content/blogs/2021-09-29-python-multiprocessing.md

 So when we try to `q.put(2)`, the queue needs to acquire the lock.
 Meanwhile, the GC will try to call the `__del__` which also does the `q.put(1)`.
 The `q.put(2)` is blocked by the GC, but the GC cannot acquire the lock because `q.put(2)` won't release it.
 Deadlock happens!

-Thanks to the Python-dev team, this has been fixed in Python 3.7.
+Thanks to the Python-dev team, this has been fixed in Python 3.7 by introducing the `SimpleQueue`.

 ## Copy on write